ricetuan/GameDesignDocument/reportPage8-3.md

 ##Weekly Report
 Finish shipping the Game in Friday!!!Maybe every one worked hard in this week which just affected me a lot.
 Anyway, it is a great improvement for me since i have never work every day till midnight.focusing on one goal and make best effort is realy fun and enjoyable.
 However, for organization may be it is not a good choice.
-Every task should be ordered or try to ordered in a best way. crunch mode is not good for a company
+Every task should be ordered or try to ordered in a best way. crunch mode is not good for a company.

+###keep
+ - List up all tasks, mark the priority of each task.
+ - Work hard and effecient.
+ - Make a time limit of one task.
+If it takes more time than predict.
+Try to figure out what the problems is and solve it.
+It's not important to solve problem it self but the way to solve it

+###Try
+ - Thinking more about America and game design.
+ - Try to talk with ban and Jermy once.
+ - polish one feature of game and summary the way of polishment by looking the Zoo.
+ - using the different ways to evalute things and people.

+###Problem
+ - self control. when I was effected by others, it takes times to get out.
+ - self control. (it is so important, So write it twice)